-The intent of the episode algorithm is detailed in the episode agnostic algorithm logic (section 4) and Acute Kidney & Ureter Stones episode detailed description (section 5) of the DBR.
+The intent of the episode algorithm is detailed in the Episode agnostic algorithm logic (section 4) and the pediatric pneumonia episode detailed description (section 5) of the DBR.
 Section 4 contains general elements of the episode algorithm that must be used in conjunction with section 5, as section 5 contains the specific details for the episode described in this DBR.